cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/rulesets-api/view.md

 The API returns a 404 HTTP Status Code under these conditions:

 * When a ruleset cannot be found.
-* When the specified ruleset is not a Managed Ruleset the calling account is entitled to deploy.
+* When the specified ruleset is not a Managed Ruleset the calling account is entitled to execute.

 ### Example